G4S backs CEO over Olympic fiasco

 His continued presence could make it more awkward for the British government, a key client of G4S, to hand the company sensitive outsourcing contracts.

-Government deals account for over half of G4S's 1.8 billion pounds British revenue.
+Government deals account for over half of G4S's 1.8 billion pounds ($2.9 billion) British revenue [ID:nL6E8IG56T].
 The group, which operates in over 125 countries, is expected to achieve total revenue of 8 billion pounds this year.

 "Our hope is that we will be looked at in the round, based on all of our credentials and not an over emphasis on the one contract that didn't go well, albeit an extremely important one," Connolly said.